 As it turns out, there are far more gold areas to the southeast of where we live than in the CDO wash area where I expected them to be.
 We decided on a few areas within an hour’s drive where we plan to search in the coming weeks.

 Next, we did some testing with our gold metal detector, the Nokta AU Gold Finder.
+(If you’re looking for more recommendations for gold detectors, check out the Garrett AT Gold or the Minelab GPX 5000.
+You can also read our guide on the best gold detecting machines.)
 We haven’t found any gold items in any of our previous hunts, so we didn’t know how to identify the alert, or what settings to use for gold.
 We set up our own little test site in our yard by burying some gold jewelry a couple of inches under the ground (we put the jewelry in plastic baggies first).
 We did the same with some coins and miscellaneous pieces of metal, so that when we search, we would learn the difference in the signals from our detector.

 After playing a while, I think we got a fairly good feel for identifying the difference in the signals.
 Of course, our detector makes it pretty easy because it does have a light on it that tells if the target is gold, so we should be good to go.